 The client sends requests using the HTTP/1.0 Basic Access Authentication over SSL.
 This assumes that the server side knows the password of the user that is managed by use of the Project web site logon facility.
 As a consequence of this use of the HTTP authentication, the user’s identity is sent with each HTTP request.
 More information on the security aspect can be found in chapter IX.2;

-Client requests in which parameters are passed to CS/MIS system conform to the MIME specifications (RFC-2045, RFC-2046, RFC-2047, RFC-2048 and RFC-2049).
+Client requests in which parameters are passed to CS/MIS2 system conform to the MIME specifications (RFC-2045, RFC-2046, RFC-2047, RFC-2048 and RFC-2049).
 They are encoded using the media type “multipart/formdata” as described in RFC-1867.
 MIME defines a wrapper for the useful data.
 The use of MIME and RFC-1867 allows the client to send files to the HTTP-server using a web-browser;

 A client request parameter may have only one value unless specified otherwise;